Puerto Rico hit with partial blackout after power plant explosion

 An explosion at a main power plant in Puerto Rico triggered a blackout across part of the island on Sunday, as officials said several municipalities were without power.

-It was not immediately known what caused the explosion, which set off a fire, but areas of the U.S. territory —including parts of the capital city, San Juan — were without power.
+It was not immediately known what caused the explosion, which set off a fire, but areas of the U.S. territory — including parts of the capital city, San Juan — were without power.

 “We are trying to restore that as quickly as possible,” the company told The Associated Press.